GregTechCEu/GregTech-Modern/README.md

 We haven't released yet, you can try the lasted compiled file from [`Releases`](https://github.com/GregTechCEu/GregTechCEu-1.19/releases).

 ## Dev Q&A
+* [Todo-List](https://github.com/GregTechCEu/GregTechCEu-1.19/issues/125) for potential contributors who are interested in this project
-[Wiki](https://github.com/GregTechCEu/GregTechCEu-1.19/wiki/Dev-Q&A) illustrates common questions and answers related to development.
+* [Wiki](https://github.com/GregTechCEu/GregTechCEu-1.19/wiki/Dev-Q&A) illustrates common questions and answers related to development.